 Every team needs a leader.
 The sales manager oversees the planning and execution of the entire pipeline.
 They serve as a guiding light, tracking performance metrics such as conversion rates.

 Managers use data monitoring tools to gather information on every sales interaction.
-They work with upper management or the C-suite to develop a sales strategy that aligns with the goals of the organization.
+They work with upper management, or the C-suite, to develop a sales strategy aligned with the organization's goals.

 Sales managers are responsible for: